-The Design Review Panel brings together 23 professionals, covering a range of disciplines and expertise.
+The Design Review Panel brings together 26 professionals, covering a range of disciplines and expertise.
 For each review, members will be selected from among the people listed below, according to the requirements of the project being reviewed.

-Kathryn Firth (chair) Architect and urban designer Partner, FPdesign
+Kathryn Firth (chair) Architect and urban designer Director of Masterplanning and Urban Design, Arup